masadi-99/medeval/README.md

 3. **Model Comparison**: How do different LLMs perform on diagnostic tasks?
 4. **Error Analysis**: What types of diagnostic errors do LLMs make most frequently?
 5. **Evaluation Methods**: How does LLM judge compare to exact string matching?
+6. **Reasoning Approaches**: How does two-step reasoning compare to direct diagnosis?
+7. **Category Selection**: How well can LLMs identify relevant disease categories?

 ## Experimental Design Examples